-ESXi version 6.5 and later supports UEFI secure boot at each level of the boot stack for .
+ESXi version 6.5 and later supports UEFI secure boot at each level of the boot stack.

 With secure boot enabled, the boot sequence proceeds as follows.

-At this point, the entire system is booted up, with the root of trust in certificates that are part of the UEFI firmware.
+At this point, the entire system boots with the root of trust in certificates that are part of the UEFI firmware.